Uranbileg88/MDS606_Topic2/ResearchOutline.md

 Impact of AI on Cybersecurity: Investigate how Artificial Intelligence and Machine learning are used to enhance cybersecurity measures, detect threats, and mitigate cyber attacks.

+Cybersecurity has become a critical concern in today's increasingly digital world, as the frequency and sophistication of cyberattacks continue to rise.
+The need for real-time, adaptive security systems capable of detecting and responding to evolving threats is more urgent than ever.
+Traditional methods, such as signature-based detection, often struggle to identify novel or complex attacks, creating a significant gap in defense mechanisms.
+This is where Artificial Intelligence (AI) and Machine Learning (ML) can play a transformative role.

+The integration of AI and ML into cybersecurity represents a promising frontier, offering the potential to not only detect known threats but also anticipate and identify previously unseen risks.
+By analyzing large volumes of data in real time, AI and ML can uncover subtle patterns and anomalies that may indicate a breach or cyberattack, often before any significant damage occurs.
+This research interests me because it explores how these cutting-edge technologies can enhance real-time threat detection, making security systems more adaptive, efficient, and capable of defending against a dynamic and ever-changing threat landscape.

+Through this study, the goal is to contribute to the development of more resilient cybersecurity systems that leverage AI and ML to provide proactive, continuous protection against the growing and increasingly complex array of cyber threats.
+This area of research is not only timely but also essential for safeguarding sensitive data, maintaining privacy, and ensuring the security of digital infrastructure.

 2. Formulate a Research Question:

 How can machine learning algorithms be leveraged to develop an effective threat detection system that enhances cybersecurity in real-time?